Lassie

 What to do if your dog pulls on the leash

-Do you have a dog that pulls on the leash today?
-Then here are some well-chosen words to hopefully make your walks a little easier.
+Does your dog pull on the leash?
+Here are some tips to hopefully make your walks a little easier.

 Patience when your dog pulls on the leash

 Start by accepting the situation.
-It's no wonder your dog pulls on the leash, it's just not a natural thing to walk on a leash.
-If your dog has been pulling on the leash for a long time, it's good to know that this training will probably take some time.
-So think of it as a journey that you are taking together, towards a common goal.
+It’s understandable that your dog pulls on the leash – it’s not natural for them to walk on a lead.
+If your dog has been pulling for a long time, remember that this training takes time.
+Think of it as a journey you’re taking together, towards a common goal.

-It's not just your own frame of mind that needs to be right, but of course the dog's too.
-It may be a good idea to start by practising something that will get your dog calm and focused before you go out, such as search or contact exercises.
-It's also a good idea to walk your dog before it's time to get started.
-Let your dog burn off some energy before you start training and you'll be in a better position.
+It’s not just your own mindset that needs to be right, but your dog’s too.
+It’s a good idea to start by practising something that helps your dog calm down and focus before you go out, such as scent work or connection exercises.
+It’s also beneficial to let your dog burn off some energy before training.
 Your own state of mind is just as important.
-If you're having a bad day, hungry, grumpy or irritable as we all can be at times.
-On those days, it may be better to skip training.
-A poorer mood often means poorer patience.
+If you’re having a bad day, feeling hungry, grumpy, or irritable – as we all can be at times – it might be better to skip training.
+A poorer mood often leads to poorer patience.
 And if there's one thing you need when leash training, it's patience!
-Remember that jerking the leash, beating or anything unpleasant has no place during training, or any other time for that matter.
-Also, leave your mobile phone and headphones in your pocket so you can keep your full focus on your dog while you train.
+Remember that jerking the leash, scolding, or anything unpleasant has no place during training, or at any other time.
+Also, leave your phone and headphones in your pocket so you can keep your full focus on your dog.

-You should always reward desired behaviour.
-In this case, a slap on the leash is cause for reward.
-If the dog is about to, or has started to, pull on the leash, do not reward.
-Rewarding can mean many different things, it all depends on what works for your dog.
-It could be treats, or playtime, or a toy.
-Always make sure you have your reward ready in your pocket so you can quickly reward your dog.
-At the same time, show your dog that you are the most fun you can be.
-It should be fun for your dog to be near you.
+Always reward desired behaviour.
+In this case, a loose leash is cause for reward.
+If the dog is about to pull, or has started to, do not reward them.
+Rewarding can mean many things, depending on what works for your dog.
+It could be treats, playtime, or a favourite toy.
+Always have your reward ready in your pocket so you can give it quickly.
+At the same time, show your dog that you’re the most fun they can have!
+It should be enjoyable for your dog to be near you.

 What should I do when my dog pulls away?

-When your dog starts to pull on the lead, which it most likely will, you should stop and wait for your dog to make contact with you again.
-Ideally, we don't want this to happen, so it's super important that you practice the "Yield on Leash" and "Reward Zone" exercises, which you can find here.
+When your dog starts to pull on the lead, which they most likely will, stop and wait for them to make contact with you again.
+Ideally, you want to prevent this, so it’s really important to practise the 'Yield on Leash' and 'Reward Zone' exercises.

-You won't always have the energy to train, so it's a good idea to use different equipment that means "do what you want" and "let's train on a leash".
-It is beneficial to use an ergonomic harness when your dog is allowed to do as it pleases on the walk and a soft, wide collar when you are leash training, or different harnesses for different situations.
-You can also benefit from using a longer leash when your dog is free to do as it pleases.
-Then the situations will look completely different for your dog and it won't affect your training as much.
-This is a way for you to be able to take your dog out without training every time.
-That being said, you will get there faster if you only do leash training and don't vary.
+You won’t always have the energy to train, so it's a good idea to use equipment that signifies 'do what you want' and 'let's train on a leash'.
+Using an ergonomic harness when your dog is allowed to do as they please on the walk is beneficial.
+For leash training, a soft, wide collar or different harnesses for different situations can work well.
+You can also benefit from using a longer leash when your dog is free to do as they please.
+This makes situations different for your dog and affects your training less.
+It's a way for you to take your dog out without constant training.
+That said, you'll progress faster if you focus solely on leash training without variation.

 By being exciting and unpredictable on walks, you build your relationship.
-You shouldn't see the walk as something you have to do just to get the dog to pee.
-Let the dog search for a treat once in a while, play around and take a walk you don't usually do, vary!
-Sitting on a bench and just cuddling for a while and talking to the dog will also strengthen your bond.
+Don’t see the walk as just a necessary task for your dog to pee.
+Let your dog search for a treat sometimes, play around, and try a route you don’t usually take – vary things!
+Sitting on a bench for a cuddle and a chat with your dog will also strengthen your bond.
 Most importantly, have fun!

-Also remember to practice eye contact, rewarding your dog whenever he seeks your gaze during the walk.
-Also remember never to jerk your dog's leash, curse or get angry and irritated.
+Also remember to practise eye contact, rewarding your dog whenever they seek your gaze during the walk.
+Never jerk your dog’s leash, scold them, or get angry and irritated.
 It will only worsen your relationship.
-The key is to have fun together, and accept that the dog won't always do exactly what you want.
+The key is to have fun together, and accept that your dog won’t always do exactly what you want.

 Our app